 - For those who desperately need Markdown➚.
 Since the world of Markdown is so diverse, a CommonMark➚ parser is used.
 See Use Markdown within Zettelstore.

-- A Mustache template➚, used when rendering a zettel as HTML.
+- A Mustache template➚, used when rendering a zettel as HTML for the web user interface.

 - Only the metadata of a zettel is “parsed”.
 Useful for displaying the full metadata.
 The runtime configuration zettel uses this syntax.
 The zettel content is ignored.